Gradiant/bigdata-charts/charts/hdfs/README.md

 ```

 > Change the value of `storageClass` to match your volume driver. `standard` works for Google Container Engine clusters.
+> Or create custom storage class with `WaitForFirstConsumer` prior deployment of the chart - see [Enabling delayed volume binding](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd#delay) especially for multi-zone clusters.

 ## Configuration

 The following table lists the configurable parameters of the Hadoop chart and their default values.
+For more details ensure to see `values.yaml` file directly.

 ## Chart Values